TusharGuptaECC/stm32_NUCLEO-F401RE/README.md

 # Line Drawing Algorithm Performance Test on HDG12864L-6 GLCD using STM32 Nucleo-F401RE

-This project is focused on testing the efficiency of various line-drawing algorithms on a low-pixel graphical display.
+This project is focused on testing the efficiency of various line-drawing algorithms on a low-resolution graphical display.
 It implements multiple line-drawing techniques on the **HDG12864L-6** graphical LCD using an **STM32 Nucleo-F401RE** microcontroller.

 ## Project Overview